No Trump crash; Stocks recover from overnight scare

 Still, it's clear that global markets are on edge.
 Asian stocks fell sharply, led by a 5% plunge for Japan's Nikkei 225 after Japanese finance officials held emergency talks following the results.
 European markets also slumped initially, before recovering and are mostly in the green now.

-Trump's tough talk on trade with Mexico is seen as a threat to the Mexican economy, which depends on heavily on trade with the U.S.
+Trump's tough talk on trade with Mexico is seen as a direct threat to the Mexican economy, which depends heavily on trade with the U.S.

 Related: Mexican peso plunges to all-time low